shsagir/play-area-sync/docs/billing.md

 So, when you start using an App on the 15th of Jan, you'll be invoiced at the end of Jan for using the App for half a month.

 So at the start of each month you'll get an invoice for the stuff you have booked last month.
 Also look at the invoice period.

+## What if I cancel my Account?

+We will delete all your Account data.
+But it is required by law to keep your billing related data, that is basically the invoices and infos around it.
+The same applies to your credit card informations, but those are stored with our credit card service merchant — not with us.

+And yes, if you cancel the service while still having open invoices with us, they stay open and we might take further legal steps to finally get that money.

+## What if my credit card has not enough credits?

+Then it will bounce — which costs us a lot of money each month.
+We might pass those costs to the clients in the future.
+We will inform you about bounced payments.
+We also try to debit again.

+## What if my credit card expires?

+We will inform you.
+Please add your new credit card details to your Billing Contact.

+## What if I have open invoices with fortrabbit?

+Please just pay your open invoices, you can do this in the Dashboard (Login & follow the instructions).
+If you are unable to pay them immediately, please least contact us.
+Otherwise we might delete your Apps.
+See [this story](https://blog.fortrabbit.com/bounced-payment).